salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/no-async-await.md

 # Disallow async-await Syntax Usage (no-async-await)

-The [async-await][1] syntax is  not supported by Lightning Web Security.
+The [async-await][1] syntax is  not supported in Lightning Locker.
 To prevent code from breaking use the [`@locker/rollup-plugin`].

 ## Rule Details